asnaencorerpg/asnaencorerpg.github.io/dox/DCLARRAY.md

 **Dim**

 Optional.
-The number of dimensions of a multidimensional array.
-Each Integer Literal on the **Dim** parameter specifies a dimension for the array.
-Individual data structures can be accessed with the [OCCUR](OCCUR.html) command or with the [ ] operator.
+The size of the array.
+Each value in the **Dim** parameter specifies the size of a dimension for the array.

 **Type**